chiedu-aninye/chiedu-aninye/README.md

 ## 📂 Projects

 ### 📊 Sales Financial Performance Report — Power BI
-> Analyzed 14 months of sales data to evaluate financial performance against targets across a 12-person sales team.
+> Developed a 14-month sales performance report in Power BI to evaluate revenue against targets across a 12-person sales team — revealing that targets were met in only 2 of 14 months, with a peak shortfall of $367K.

 - Tracked **$19M in actual revenue** against a $19M target across Jan 2023 – Feb 2024
 - Identified that the team met monthly targets in only **2 out of 14 months**, with a peak variance of -$367K